Ravi-Dalal-eng/Track-Attendance/README.md

 ## Features

 - Add and delete subjects
-- Add and delete students and update their profiles also
+- Add and delete students and update their profile also
-- Take attendance of every subjects
+- Take attendance of every subject
 - Set attendance criteria
 - See past attendances of any date and any subject
 - See any particular student's attendance record